cmccurley22/data-science-S2023/challenges/c04-gapminder-assignment.md

 - Oceania’s gdpPerCap are very similar, around 10000
 - The gdpPerCap in Africa were all pretty low, less than 5000
-- Asia’s gdpPerCap were all less than 10000 besides the outlier, the average was only a bit higher than Africa’s
+- Asia’s gdpPerCap were all less than 10000 besides the outlier, the median was only a bit higher than Africa’s
 - the America’s gdpPerCap also has a couple outliers above 10000

 **Difficulties & Approaches**: